 Mate 30 Pro release date rumours

-For the last couple of years, the new Mate phone has launched in the middle of October and there's no reason to suspect Huawei will change things around in 2019.
+For the past couple of years, the new Mate phone has launched in the middle of October and until recently there was no reason to suspect Huawei would change things around in 2019.

 Mate 30 Pro price rumours

 With flagship phone prices on the rise, it's possible that the Mate 30 will be the most expensive Huawei phone yet.

 The Mate 20 Pro costs £899, up from the £799 that the Mate 10 Pro cost.
 Could the Mate 30 Pro cost £999?
 It's not beyond the realms of possibility, but we suspect it won't rise that much.

 Ultimately, we'll have to wait until the announcement in October to find out.

 If one thing is sure, the Mate 30 will get an upgraded processor.
 Huawei usually announces the chip at IFA in September before launching the phone and it will be called the Kirin 990, according to Dr. Wang Chenglu from Huawei.
 This will be paired with Balong 5000 5G modem.

 Huawei's CEO, Richard Yu, says that Huawei will continue to focus on AI in 2019.
 In an open letter he stated, "We believe in the power of AI and are committed to using technology to extend the boundaries of what is humanly possible.
 For example, we are working with several organizations to leverage Huawei AI to help deaf children learn to read by translating select children’s books into sign language, and to develop a tool that identifies visual abnormalities."